Sadogo ransomware removal instructions

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Usually malware of this type is designed prevent victims from accessing data by encrypting it and keep it inaccessible unless they decrypt it with a tool and/or key.
 Two most common and main variables are size of a ransom and encryption algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
 As a rule, decryption tools and/or keys can be purchased only from cyber criminals who designed a particular ransomware.
 It is possible to decrypt files without those tool only in cases when ransomware has some bugs, flaws.
 Unfortunately, it does not happen often.
 As mentioned in the previous paragraph, most of the times the only to recover files for free is to restore them from a backup.
 Therefore, it is recommended to always have data backup created and keep it on a remote server or unplugged storage device.
-Examples of programs that are categorizedas ransomware too are Love$.waiting and .notfound.
+Examples of programs that are categorizedas ransomware too are Love$, .waiting and .notfound.

 How did ransomware infect my computer?